jstrot/dot-config-nvim/README.md

 Close the shell and start new login session or run the above code inline to activate the changes.

-Next, install a recent Python 3 version (According to <https://www.python.org/downloads/>, 3.12.4 is the latest bugfix release as of this writing):
+Next, install a recent Python 3 version (According to <https://www.python.org/downloads/>, 3.12.4 is the latest bug fix release as of this writing):

 ```sh
 pyenv install 3.12.4